JoshPennPierson/Batch-FLP-to-MP3/README.md

 Batch-FLP-to-MP3
 ================

+I wrote this script to help me save time while exporting my album [Bringing Down The Fairy Tale](http://bdtft.com).
+Hopefully it helps you as well :)

 This is an AutoHotkey script that allows for the exporting of multiple FLP files in Fl Studio to MP3.

 Instructions: